nus-cs2103-AY2324S1/tp/docs/TempUG.md

 Format: `addLesson -name NAME [-day DATE] [-start TIME] [-end TIME] [-subject SUBJECT]`
 * A new lesson cannot have the same name as existing students in the contact list.
 * Start time cannot be after end time.
+* Users can choose to specify the start or end time of a lesson only.
 * Refer to the parameter constraints [here](#parameter-summary).

 <box type="tip" seamless>